 - 1. Each contestant should determine the number of paces he or she takes per 100 feet on a practice course prior to the contest.
 Pacing distances must be estimated using a normal walking stride.
 No heel to toe or other measurement is allowed. - 2.
 A Silva Ranger mirror-sighting type azimuth or quadrant compass will be used during the contest.
-A hand-held compass of each type will be provided at the starting corner of each line.
 A contestant may use his or her own hand-held compass, provided that it is of a type that is neither more accurate nor more sophisticated than a Silva Ranger compass.
-Compass declination should be set at zero. - 3.
+The contest committee will provide mirror-sighting type compasses for this event upon request.
+Compass declination must be set at zero. - 3.
 Contestants using a quadrant compass are required to use the correct two-letter designation with each bearing recorded on the score sheet, for example N 27° W. - 4.
 The course layout will consist of five (5) lines with staked corners.
 Every effort will be made to avoid slopes over 15 percent, steep ravines, heavy brush, large rocks and wetlands on the contest course. - 5.
 Instructions will be given to the contestants before beginning the course.
 The exercise will be completed on an individual basis.
 Each contestant will measure the azimuth or bearing and the distance for each line, record the measurements on a score sheet, and return the score sheet to the official in charge. - 6.
 Contestants may receive a maximum total score of 100 points.
 A maximum of 20 points is possible for each of the five lines, 10 points for the correct azimuth or bearing and 10 points for the correct distance.
 One-half point will be deducted for each degree of error in the azimuth or bearing up to a maximum of 10 points per line.
 One-half point will be deducted for each foot of error in distance up to a maximum of 10 points per line.